 Like I’ve said, quitting cold turkey isn’t a realistic long-term goal.
 Instead, it’s better to focus on incremental goals where you slowly move away from doing the bad habit.

-Let’s say you’re a smoker who averages 20 cigarettes a day.
-Your ultimate goal is to completely eliminate this habit.
-But for now, you’d stick to these incremental goals:
+EXAMPLE: Let’s say you’re a smoker who averages 20 cigarettes a day.
+Your ultimate goal when you think about how to change bad habits is to get rid of the bad habit entirely.
+But for now, you will just stick to incremental goals:

 Obviously, your numbers will be different.
 Plus, there will be times when you’ll fail with this goal.
 The key here is to make slow changes to your life.
 Breaking a habit in a methodical manner gives your body and mind a chance to diminish its constant craving.